Knowledge Center - Funding and Benefits

 Eligibility

-One of the distinguished dissertation winners is also named the George W. Kunze Endowed Fellowship Award recipient.
-Dr. George W. Kunze was the long-time Dean of the Graduate College at Texas A&M University.
-Upon his retirement, university faculty and friends generously contributed an endowment in honor of Dr. Kunze to provide an award for a current doctoral student nearing completion of the degree program
+One of the distinguished dissertation winners will be named the George W. Kunze Endowed Fellowship Award recipient.
+Dr. George W. Kunze was a long-time Dean of the Graduate College at Texas A&M University.
+Upon his retirement, university faculty and friends generously contributed an endowment in honor of Dr. Kunze to provide an award for a doctoral student nearing completion of their degree program.

 NOMINATION SUBMISSION PROCESS